Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-overview.md

 First, L2 chain finalization.
 An L2 transaction is finalized with respect to the L2 chain when the transaction has been sequenced in the L2 inbox contract.
-When this process is complete, any L2 node can say with confidence that the transaction is part of the cannonical L2 chain and is not subject to a reorg.
+When this process is complete, any L2 node can say with confidence that the transaction is part of the canonical L2 chain and is not subject to a reorg.

 For example, if you were selling your car and a buyer paid you by sending you USDC on a secure rollup, it would be important to wait until the transaction had